Emerging Talent SRUK/CERU Award 2017

 If the candidate is nominated, the nominating SRUK/CERU member or entity/organisation must fill in the “nomination form”, ask the nominee to provide the rest of the documents and send everything in a pdf file to email@example.com.

 Evaluation: The applications will be assessed by designated senior researchers and the award decided on by a jury composed of members of the Board of Directors of SRUK/CERU, members of the Banco Santander Foundation and other partner institutions.
-The recipient of the “Emerging talent SRUK/CERU Award 2016” will be informed in May 2016.
+We intend to inform the recipient of the “Emerging talent SRUK/CERU Award 2017” towards the end of June 2017.

 The evaluation will take into consideration the following criteria: